 Preheat the oven to 180°C/350°F (160°C fan), and line 2 large baking trays with baking paper.

 Add the butter and golden syrup to the Thermomix bowl and melt for 3 min/70°C/speed 2.
 Meanwhile, mix the bicarbonate of soda in 1 tablespoon of boiling water.
-When the 3 minutes is up, and the butter is fully melted, add the bicarbonate of soda mix to the Thermomix bowl and mix for 5 sec/speed 3.
+When the 3 minutes are up and the butter is fully melted, add the bicarbonate of soda mix to the Thermomix bowl and mix for 5 sec/speed 3.

 Add the flour, oats, coconut and sugar and mix for 20 sec/reverse/speed 3.
-The mixture will come together; stir any stranded bits around the sides with a spatula.
+The mixture will come together; use a spatula to scrape down and stir in any bits stuck to the sides of the bowl.

 Roll the mixture out into walnut-sized balls and place them onto the baking trays, roughly 5cm apart.
 Flatten each one slightly with the palm of your hand.

 Bake one tray at a time for 12-15 minutes.
-Depending on whether you like your Anzac biscuits soft or crunchy, 12 mins = soft, 15 mins = crunchy.
-Also, the timing will vary on the oven, so keep an eye on them.
+Depending on whether you like your Anzac biscuits soft or crunchy, 12 minutes = soft, 15 minutes = crunchy.
+Also, the timing will vary on the oven, so keep a close eye on them.

 When ready, remove the biscuits from the oven and cool them on the baking tray for 10 minutes.
 Then, transfer them to a wire rack to cool completely.
 They will come out of the oven soft but will harden when cooled.